 Our counselors at Heartland Therapy Connection help clients of all ages and backgrounds understand their anxiety triggers, learn coping skills that reduce stress, and challenge negative thoughts that perpetuate the cycle of anxiety and rumination.
 Mindfulness, grounding exercises, and self-care practices are all tools your counselor will explore with you to help you feel in control again.
 These techniques will not only help you to reduce your stress and worrying; they will also help you increase your tolerance for additional stressors life may hurl your way.
 Imagine feeling free from your unending worrying and panic, and finally able to move forward.

-HOW CAN THERAPY HELP MY ANXIETY?
+HOW CAN THERAPY HELP?

 One of the approches our counselors use is Acceptance and Commitment (ACT).
 This form of therapy guides clients to use mindfulness to put their anxiety at ease by accepting it objectively and returning focus to fully experience the present moment.
 ACT also helps clients identify their personal values which motivate them to grow and put their goals into perspective.
 Personalized values and goals help clients commit to the changes they desire and finally take manageable steps that put them back in the driver’s seat of their lives.